seulah-kim/coreleaseAnalysis_Kim2021/README.md

 This repository contains MATLAB scripts that can be used as templates for:
 1) simulation of post-synaptic currents rising from detection of co-packaging and independent release of glutamate and GABA neurotransmitters
 2) analysis of simulated dataset
-3) analysis of electrophysiology experimental dataset.
+3) analysis of electrophysiology experimental dataset

 Please see the publication for detailed description of analysis workflow (https://www.biorxiv.org/content/10.1101/2021.03.23.436594v1)